department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 ## Slack

 Slack is preferred over emails; however, you will get meeting requests via email that you’ll need to accept and add to your calendar, so you should still check your company email a few times a day.
 You are also required to check your VA email weekly via Citrix Access Gateway (CAG) to keep it active (daily if your job requires it).
 You are expected to have Slack running and constantly monitored during working hours.
-Use the installed (desktop) version of Slack on your development systsem rather than just running Slack from your browser (you may have limits on features such as video, sharing, and notifications if you don't.)
-We also recommend turning on the Google Calendar and Google Drive slack apps.
+Use the installed (desktop) version of Slack on your development system rather than just running Slack from your browser (you may have limits on features such as video, sharing, and notifications if you don't).

 - Federal DSVA Workspace URL: https://dsva.slack.com
 - Guidance: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/onboarding/vsa-slack-guidance.md